-From the National Hurricane Center - Tropical Depression #13
+From the National Hurricane Center - Tropical Storm Laura

-- The center of TD 13 is located about 305 miles east of the northern Leeward Islands. - Maximum sustained winds remain near 35 mph.
-Some strengthening is forecast, and TD 13 should become a tropical storm today or tomorrow.
-TD 13 could become a hurricane by Monday night or Tuesday. - TD 13 is moving toward the west-northwest at 21 mph, and this general motion is expected over the next few days. - TD 13 will likely come close to or make landfall in South Florida or Florida Keys on Monday, and could impact the Panhandle or Big Bend on Tuesday or Wednesday. - There still remains uncertainty in the forecast intensity due to potential land interaction. - Conditions appear favorable for further development in the Gulf of Mexico.
+- The center of Tropical Storm Laura is located about 210 miles east-southeast of the northern Leeward Islands. - Maximum sustained winds remain near 45 mph.
+Only gradual strengthening is forecast.
+More intensification is possible in the Gulf of Mexico, and Laura could become a hurricane early next week. - Laura is moving toward the west at 18 mph, and a general west-northwest motion at a forward speed is expected. - Laura will likely come close to the Florida Keys on Monday, and could impact the Panhandle or Big Bend on Wednesday. - There still remains uncertainty in the forecast intensity due to potential land interaction. - Conditions appear favorable for further development in the Gulf of Mexico.
 However, if the system gets too close to Tropical Depression 14, changes to track and intensity are possible in the Gulf of Mexico.